Fiurs-Hearth/ExtraResourceBars/README.md

   fontSize   (Any number)
   textType   (0, 1, 2, 3, 4)
   textAlign  ("LEFT", "CENTER", "RIGHT")
-  under      ("erb_hp" or any other frame, for example, "PlayerFrame")
+  under      ("erb_hp" or any other frame, for example, "PlayerFrame", set to nil to be able to move the bar again)
   spacing    (Any number, for example, 5 or -10)
   bar        (1-26, 0 for no bar texture)
   border     (1-4, 0 for no border texture)